blkperl/osbridge2012-puppet-brick-mortar/outline.md

 ## Brick modules

-* reusable, sharable unit of code
+* reusable, sharable units of code
 * takes input produces output
 * not specific to your organization or site
 * black box
 * sane defaults, should be able to override
 * should be able to support multiple operatingsystems
 * don't revinvent the wheel
+* should follow the puppet style guide / pass puppet lint
-* optional: tests, github, forge
+* optional: spec tests, smoke tests, github, puppet forge

 ## Mortar modules

 * configuration specific to your organization
 * should leverage brick modules
+* brings together the components of a "role"

 ## Hiera

 * the secret sauce in the motar
-* use hiera so can give access to the mortar modules to trusted users
+* Allows you to share mortar modules for feedback and example usage